No one likes to feel excluded, but if it’s a car insurance company that’s singling you out for an exclusion, you’d better listen.

 It’s not always the insurance company that inserts exclusions into your policy.
 Sometimes policyholders request exclusions to lower their premiums.

-She points out that California has a good-driver discount, which can save you big money.
+She points out that California has a good-driver discount, which can save you big money with the best auto insurance companies.
 Drivers who qualify for the good-driver discount get rates at least 20 percent lower than those who do not qualify for the discount.

 A California law allows you to exclude drivers in your household who could cause you to lose that discount.